Acsigen/sysadmin-playground/Containers/Kubernetes.md

 When compared to Deployment Pods, the Pods created by a StatefulSet are not interchangeble.
 Each Pod has it's own unique identity.

+The unique ID is required because, when using multiple database replicas, one Pod will act as the Master (rw) and the other ones as Slaves (ro).
+Also, each Pod will use a difrerent physical storage.

 Check the K8s Documentation for further details.

 ## Create services, pods, and deployments using YAML